The Important Causes of Travel Dehydration

 Tips to Avoid Traveler’s Diarrhea

-- Drink boiled or bottled water and avoid ice
+- Drink boiled or bottled water void ice cubes

 - Avoid eating raw foods